Chart Color Schemes

 Age

-The median age in Aldgate-Stirling is 44 years, which is higher than Greater Adelaide's average of 39 years and also exceeds the Australian median of 38 years.
-The 45-54 age cohort makes up 15.4% of the local population, notably higher than the Greater Adelaide average, while the 25-34 age group constitutes only 6.7%, which is lower compared to the Greater Adelaide average.
-Between the 2021 Census and the present, the proportion of the population aged 15 to 24 has increased from 11.3% to 13.1%, while the 75 to 84 age group has grown from 5.6% to 7.1%.
-Conversely, the proportion of those aged 5 to 14 has decreased from 14.2% to 13.2%.
-Population forecasts for 2041 indicate significant demographic changes in Aldgate-Stirling, with the 85+ age cohort projected to increase dramatically by 490 people (144%), from 340 to 831.
-The aging population trend is evident, with those aged 65 and above accounting for 57% of the projected growth.
-Conversely, the 0 to 4 and 65 to 74 age groups are expected to experience population declines.
+The median age in Aldgate - Stirling is 44 years, which is notably higher than Greater Adelaide's average of 39 years and also exceeds the Australian median of 38 years.
+Compared to the Greater Adelaide average, the 45-54 age cohort is significantly over-represented at 15.0% locally, while the 25-34 age group is under-represented at 6.6%.
+Between the 2021 Census and the present, the 15 to 24 age group has increased from 11.3% to 13.2%, while the 75 to 84 cohort has grown from 5.6% to 7.5%.
+Conversely, the 5 to 14 age group has declined from 14.2% to 13.1%.
+Population forecasts for 2041 indicate substantial demographic changes in Aldgate - Stirling.
+The 85+ age cohort is projected to increase dramatically by 475 people (134%), from 355 to 831.
+The aging population trend is clear, with those aged 65 and above comprising 53% of the projected growth.
+Conversely, the 15 to 24 and 0 to 4 age cohorts are expected to experience population declines.